-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements for the year ended December 31, 2022.
-These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements for the year ended December 31, 2022.
+These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-Key audit matters of the Company's financial statements for the year ended December 31, 2022 are stated as follows:
+Key audit matters of the Corporation and its subsidiary's consolidated financial statements for the year ended December 31, 2022 are stated as follows:

-The sales price of the products of the Company continued to be revised down in line with the easing of the Covid-19 pandemic and the decline in terminal market demand this year.
+The sales price of the products of the Corporation and its subsidiary continued to be revised down in line with the easing of the Covid-19 pandemic and the decline in terminal market demand this year.
 Sales revenue also downturn significantly.
-However, the contract pricing that the Company previously signed with a specific customer failed to reflect market conditions in time, with the sales from specific customer accounted for 36% of total sales revenue.
+However, the contract pricing that the Corporation and its subsidiary previously signed with a specific customer failed to reflect market conditions in time, with the sales from specific customer accounted for 36% of total sales revenue.
 Therefore, the accuracy of revenues from specific customer should be highly focused.
-Refer to Notes 4 and 19 to the financial statements for the related disclosures on sales revenue.
+Refer to Notes 4 and 19 to the consolidated financial statements for the related disclosures on sales revenue.